 Gratitude isn’t only for a select few; for those who have everything going “right” in their lives.
 It’s for everyone.
 It’s for when we’re facing adversity; especially so.
-In fact loss can sometimes be a bridge to gratitude.
-Through the practice of gratitude we can more forward, come what may, whether it’s in joy or sorrow, gain or loss, birth or death.
+In fact, loss can sometimes be a bridge to gratitude.
+Through the practice of gratitude, we can move forward, come what may, whether it’s in joy or sorrow, gain or loss, birth or death.

 The beautiful purple tulips in the photograph are from a client who gifted them to me as a way of showing her gratitude.

 Gil – you are very welcome.
 I’m glad you stopped in, thank you.

 I’m so grateful for you Laurie….beautiful and profound as always.

 Thank you, Helen.
 Right back atcha, boomerang style!

 I am such a fan of flowers Laurie.
 What, with a last name like Bloom, how could that not be so, right!

 It seems to me that the attitude of gratitude produces exactly the opposite effect as does that of taking things for granted.
 That’s where deprivation comes in.
 There’s nothing like a little deprivation to shed the malaise of taking things for granted.

 “There’s nothing like a little deprivation to shed the malaise of taking things for granted.”
 I like how you put that Bob!
 Thank you for your visit.